 Sport England provide a wide range of grants programmes, the most commonly accessed is their small grants programme (£300– £10,000).

-At the moment both funds have been repurposed to support a 'Return to Play' for key target groups, supporting providers who have had or want to make adaptions to their normal offering as a result of COVID-19.
-They also have an Active Together opportunity for matched crowdfunding.
+Some funds have been repurposed to support a 'Return to Play' for key target groups, supporting providers who have had or want to make adaptions to their normal offering as a result of the long term impact of COVID-19.

 Surrey County Council is allocating £100m over five years to community projects that can garner support and improve their local area by meeting the needs of residents.
 This can include grassroot sport and activity ideas.
 Find out more about Your Fund Surrey.